UoMResearchIT/matlab-novice/_episodes/01-intro.md

 exercises: 5
 questions:
 - "How can I store values and do simple calculations with them?"
+- "Which type of operations can I do?"
 objectives:
 - "Navigate among important sections of the MATLAB environment."
 - "Assign values to variables."
-- "Identify what type of data is stored in MATLAB arrays."
+- "Identify what type of data is stored in a variable."
-- "Read tabular data from a file into a program."
+- "Creating simple arrays."
+- "Be able to explore the values of saved variables."
+- "Learn how to delete variables and keep things tidy."
 keypoints:
+- "Variables store data for future use.
+Their names must start with a letter, and can have underscores and numbers."
+- "We can add, substract, multiply, divide and potentiate numbers."
+- "We can also compare variables with `<`, `>`, `==`, `>=`, `<=`, `~=`, and use `~` to negate the result."
-- "MATLAB stores data in arrays."
+- "MATLAB stores data in arrays.
+The data in an array has to be of the same type."
-- "Use `readmatrix` to read tabular CSV data into a program."
+- "You can supress output with `;`, and print a variable with `disp`."
+- "Use `clear` to delete variables, and `clc` to clear the console."
 ---

 ## Introduction to the MATLAB GUI

 Before we can start programming, we need to know a little about the MATLAB interface.
 Using the default setup, the MATLAB desktop contains several important sections:

 * In the **Command Window** we can execute commands.
 Commands are typed after the prompt `>>` and are executed immediately after pressing <kbd>Enter</kbd>.
 * Alternatively, we can open the **Editor**, write our code and run it all at once.
-The advantage of this is that
-we can save our code and run it again in the same way at a later stage.
+The advantage of this is that we can save our code and run it again in the same way at a later stage.
 * The **Workspace** contains all the variables which we have loaded into memory.
 * The **Current Folder** window shows files in the current directory, and we can change the current folder using this window.